sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 - pictures: should be kept in `expansions/pics`.
 Artworks for field spells can be kept in `expansions/pics/field`.
 - databases: should be kept in `expansions`.
 - scripts: should be kept in `expansions/script`.
-If needed, custom strings (for example, for counter and archetype names) can be kept in a `string.conf` file, in `expansions`.
+If needed, custom strings (for example, for counter and archetype names) can be kept in a `strings.conf` file, in `expansions`.

 If any the mentioned folders don't exist you can create them.